 Decorated Sugar Cookies – vanilla bean sugar cookies with a simple glaze icing for easy yet thoughtful gift giving.
-A holiday cookie recipe, sponsored by Bob’s Red Mill as part of their Made with Love, Baked with Bob’s campaign.
+A holiday sugar cookie recipe, sponsored by Bob’s Red Mill as part of their Made with Love, Baked with Bob’s campaign.

 I know 99% of our posts are focused on cakes or cupcakes, but did you know that my love of baking actually started with cookies?
 My very first memories of baking were created in my grandmother’s kitchen, helping her make cookies.
 Even though I was young, she gave me real tasks like chopping the nuts or stirring in the end of the flour by hand, once the dough was too stiff for her arthritic hands to manage.
 The act of baking cookies together was an act of love that I’ll forever cherish.